shivannis/xandr-docs-public/xandr-docs/articles/monetize/selling-guide.md

   for targeting in campaigns and for reporting.
-- [Reselling Managed Inventory](reselling-managed-inventory.md) In addition to selling your publishers' inventory to managed advertisers, you can resell managed inventory to the entire Xandr platform.
+- [Reselling Managed Inventory](reselling-managed-inventory.md) In addition to selling your publishers' inventory to managed advertisers, you can resell managed inventory to the entire Microsoft Advertising platform.
 This section shows you the various ways to expose your inventory for targeting and how to make sure your placements can be bought by third parties.